How to Eat Healthy Without Making Your Diet an Idol

 My interest had a lot to do with how I viewed myself.
 Especially as I young girl.
 I was always self-conscious of my body and how I looked.
-I was eager to learn about proper nutrition because I felt the need to “fix” myself.
+I was eager to learn about healthy weight loss and proper nutrition because I felt the need to “fix” myself.
 Surely, if I was educated enough, I could look like so-and-so.
 Then, I would be happier.

 Sadly, this is something I still struggle with today.
 But God is working in me, and with His help, I believe I’m making some progress.